MatrixAI/Polykey-Docs/docs/tutorials/polykey-cli/installation.md

 Builds for MacOS are released on GitHub: https://github.com/MatrixAI/Polykey-CLI/releases.

-Download the executable named `...-polykey-cli-V.V.V-darwin-x64`, and rename it to `polykey`.
+Download the executable named `...-polykey-cli-V.V.V-darwin-universal`, and rename it to `polykey`.

 :::tip